ShuhongLL/mysite/source/_posts/Memory-Leak-in-Serveral-Commonly-Used-Programming-Languages.md

 </br>

 ## GC doesn't avoid memory leaks
 It's not suprising that GC can prevent most cases of memory leaks because it is runnig in an individual thread, checking the memory regularly and removing the unreferred objects.
 It is so powerful that porgrammers rarely pay attention to memory management and be aware of the memory leaks. **Java** is such language which has powerful and unruly GC that can be hardly controlled (call **System.gc( )** doesn't certainly invoke GC).
-It helps to manage the memory in jvm, but it cannot totally avoid memory leaks in Java.
+It helps to manage the memory in jvm, but it cannot avoid memory leaks.

 There are mainly two cases that can lead to memory leaks in Java.
 One is the object which has a longer lifecycle keeps a reference to another object which has a shorter lifecycle:
 ```java